koengr/QCforBusiness/_part1/chapter_4.md

 Breakthroughs in chemistry and material science will still require a mix of theory, lab testing, computation, and most of all, the hard work of smart scientists and engineers.
-From this perspective, quantum computers should become a useful new tool for R&D departments.
+From this perspective, quantum computers have the potential to become a valued new tool for R&D departments.

 [**Read more: How can quantum computers help us produce agricultural fertiliser more